arungeorgesaji/arungeorgesaji/README.md

 ## About Me
 I'm a passionate programmer on a constant quest for innovation, striving to carve my niche in the tech world.
 With a knack for swiftly mastering programming languages and turning ideas into reality, I thrive on pushing boundaries across various technical domains.

-Linux is my trusted companion, and I also have a strong understanding of hardware, particularly microcontrollers and single-board computers.
+As an open source advocate, I believe in the power of collaboration and community-driven development.
+Linux is my trusted companion, empowering my journey as I explore various technical domains.
+I constantly seek to push boundaries in my work.

-I’m dedicated to mentoring others in their tech journeys, helping them unlock their potential and overcome challenges.
-Prompt engineering is my forte, leveraging AI tools for task optimization.
+Beyond coding, I’m passionate about sharing my knowledge with others.
+I offer mentorship to those eager to learn and grow in their tech journeys, helping them unlock their potential and guiding them through challenges.

+Prompt engineering is my forte, aided by the adept utilization of AI tools for task optimization.
+I'm constantly pushing forward, experimenting, learning, and innovating.

 To learn more about my projects and expertise, visit [my website](https://arungeorgesaji.is-a.dev).